rpglab/rpglab.github.io/people/_posts/2023-08-01-Mingjian-Tuo.md

 alumni: true
 ---

 Mingjian Tuo has received his PhD degree in Electrical Engineering from the University of Houston, Houston, TX, USA in August 2023.
-Mingjian had worked in the RPG lab as a PhD student from Aug.
+Mingjian worked in the RPG lab as a PhD student from Aug.
 2019 to Aug.
 2023.

 PhD Dissertation title: *"Enhancing Frequency Stability of Low-Inertia Grids with Novel Security Constrained Unit Commitment Approaches"*